Dogs are excellent companions, but their presence can sometimes wreak havoc on my lawn. But you can have a green lawn even with dogs running around.

 Creating a Dog-Friendly Yard

-To keep your grass green and your dog happy, cosider these tips for creating a dog-friendly yard.
+To keep your grass green and your dog happy, consider these tips for creating a dog-friendly yard.

 Choose Pet Tolerant Grass